AlejandroFrias/MindSketch/documents/evaluation.md

 ### What could be improved?
 For example, how could the user's experience be better?
 How might your implementation be simpler or more cohesive?

-The first thing that bugs me the most and is also the most minor, is that the custom syntax highlighing slows down Sublim Text to near freezing.
+~~The first thing that bugs me the most and is also the most minor, is that the custom syntax highlighing slows down Sublim Text to near freezing.
 Probably a lot of recursion going on.
 It wasn't written very efficiently.
-I get around it using TextMate which handles it a bit better.
+I get around it using TextMate which handles it a bit better.~~ Fixed this, Yay.

+Optional Parser groups aren't supported the way I want.
+Right now I took them out.
+I'm having trouble keeping the spaces write for the Parser Objects when there are optional groups.
+I thought optional spaces in the regex would solve this, but then some Parsers were capturing more than I wanted them to.

 There are few more things I want.
 I want import statements to allow seperate files of Translator Objects to be easily put together.
 I think this will allow multiple people to collaborate on the same translation suite.